the-chosen-one/Ed-Fi-REST-SDK/README.md

 4) Open a command prompt to the ed-fi-rest-sdk folder and type "sbt assembly".
 This will build the Swagger codegen jar file.

 5) Navigate to the folder where the jar file was created and run the command from the command prompt for each section in Swagger.
+This location is listed close to the end of the information log that is output during sbt generation.

 Parameter names for the command to run the generator -